mneedham/pinot-python-driver-video/README.md

 ## Jupyter Notebooks

 You can find the notebooks in the `notebooks` directory.
+Navigate there and open https://github.com/mneedham/pinot-python-driver-video/blob/main/notebooks/PinotPythonDriver-Complete.ipynb[PinotPythonDriver-Complete.ipynb]